calblueprint/dccentralkitchen/docs/README.md

 ---

-A guide to the customer and companion clerk applications developed with Expo, React Native, and Airtable and built for DC Central Kitchen's "Healthy Corners" program by the [@calblueprint](https://calblueprint.org) 2019-2020 team.
+A guide to the customer and companion clerk applications developed with Expo, React Native, and Airtable built for DC Central Kitchen's "Healthy Corners" initiative.
+Developed by [UC Berkeley @calblueprint](https://calblueprint.org)'s team during the 2019-2020 school year.

 ## Editing this site